Among Japan's many ingenious inventions, capsule hotels probably have received the most attention worldwide.

 A cozy working corner with a view of the Tokyo Tower?
 You got it!

 The capsule hotel offers a 360-degree panoramic lounge on its top floor, with breathtaking city views.

-You will find a specialty coffee shop on the first floor, serving fresh beverages.
+A specialty coffee shop on the first floor serves fresh beverages.

 It feels more like a top-of-the-range boutique hotel than any of the original capsule hotels in the country.

-First class cabin on a transatlantic flight on Emirates?
+A first-class cabin on a transatlantic flight on Emirates?
 Well, nearly.
 Yotelair is a hotel chain located at some of the biggest airports in the world.
-At their London base, they offer micro rooms to rest after a long flight while waiting for your next connection.
+Their London base offers micro rooms to rest after a long flight while waiting for your next connection.

-The combination of pull-out desks and super-fast WiFi means you can catch up with work.
-And if you need to refresh, you can take a hot and steamy rainfall shower.
+Pull-out desks and super-fast WiFi let you catch up with work.
+And if you need to refresh, you can take a hot, steamy rainfall shower.
 The elevated bed is inside an alluring plushy capsule.

 Capsule Inn Sapporo is one of the original capsule hotels that has not changed its appearance.
 From the reception to the design of the capsules, it's all giving a strong 80s vibe.